 The Redeemability Scale - Can a non-villain main character go too far and become unredeemable?
 Where is the line, and why is it drinking decaf?
 The transgressions are:

 Quirks, Small Vices, Lying, Violence, Infidelity, Misdemeanors, Betrayal, Torture, Murder, Mind Control, Hurting Animals, Genocide, Sexism and Misogyny, Bigotry, Slavery, and others.
 More Than Words - Show vs. Tell: Overexplaining and hand-holding are not the words I want to hear from you.
 Everyone’s a Critic - When classic novels get harsh reviews, and even fake writers are chastised, your book will definitely have more than its share of criticism.
 Or to be more formal, haters gonna hate.
 Verb, do you even lift? - Adverbs, the next twist on my ongoing backwards journey to learn to write after I wrote my adult science fiction book.
 Emotional Cheat Sheet - This emotional cheat sheet is based on the wheel chart, but it's longer, with no misspells or duplicates, and in an easier-to-read format.

 *Typewriter picture by Florian Klauer from unsplash.com.

-Disclaimer: I’m not a writer, I have a hard time paying attention to detail, I overuse adverbs, I start a lot of sentences with ‘I’, and I often confuse words that are similar.
+Disclaimer: I have a hard time paying attention to detail, I overuse adverbs, I start a lot of sentences with ‘I’, and I often confuse words that are similar.
 More importantly, I reserve the right to change my mind at any time, in which case I’ll deny I ever wrote it.
 Please let me know if you find something that is too embarrassing.
 This blog is riddled with typos and creative grammar problems, but it’s mine.
 Luckily, I can always blame my mistakes on the fact that English is not my first language.
 Or hackers.